emagiz/emdocs/mds/howto/user-management.md

 ## User management on platform level
 On platform level there are several forms of user management embedded within the portal.
-In this section we will discuss user access to integration projects, user authorizations to integration projects, the role of the bus owner,  transferring your bus owner role and the company admin role.
+In this section we will discuss user access to integration projects, user authorizations to integration projects, the role of the bus owner,  transferring your bus owner role and the company contact role.

 ### Users access to Integration Projects
 Users can be added to Integration projects, which hold all the configurations required to run the different integrations for the TAP environments.